-Scholarships might be approved to change to a part-time basis but this is at the discretion and with the support of the Data61 supervisor.
-In this case, any stipend or living allowance will be paid on a pro-rata basis.
-Students must inform Data61 if they are intending to change study load and provide a copy of any university approval paperwork for the review of the Data61 scholarships team with the students' supervisor.
+Scholarships may be undertaken on a part-time basis with the support of the Data61 supervisor.
+In this case, the scholarship will be paid on a part-time pro-rata basis.
+A student must inform Data61 if they are intending to change study load and provide a copy of any university approval paperwork for the review of the Data61 scholarships team with the student's supervisor.

 Yes.
 Continuation of Data61 scholarship payments is conditional upon maintained satisfactory academic progress and satisfactory engagement with Data61.
 Progress is monitored through complementary annual scholarship and academic reviews undertaken by the university review panel which will include in its membership, the relevant Data61 supervisors.
 More informal progress reviews and check-ins will also be undertaken at Data61 to ensure candidates are progressing as expected.